There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the

 Pro: Parenting & Family (+8pts)

 I thought the filmmakers did a fantastic job at bringing the concepts of parenthood and family to the screen.
 What are the reasons that people have for adopting or becoming a foster parent?
-Do they doing it for the kids, for themselves, or do they do it so that others will think highly of them?
+Do they do it for the kids, for themselves, or do they do it so that others will think highly of them?
 What does it mean to be a parent?
 Is adopting a child a "lesser" option than having a child of your own, or is it just as special?
 I thought filmmakers did a great job of introducing these questions within the family-movie format, and I thought they answered these questions in the satisfying, feel-good kind of way that you would expect a movie like this to do.

 Con: The Tone (-2pts)